Many Americans face major decisions as they age and consider retirement.

 Resist the Desire to Overspend During Good Years

 Market cycles could produce healthier returns during a good year.
 However, it is important that you do not view these better years as an opportunity to splurge.

 It is very easy to think, “I don’t want to limit myself to a 4% withdrawal, I can afford 10%,” during a good year.
-Investors who maintain discipline and self-control are more likely to achieve a better long-term result.
+Investors and high-income earners who maintain discipline and self-control are more likely to achieve a better long-term result.